2025 Champion of Champions: Group 2

 Shaun Murphy (pictured in 2015) complained of "despicable" treatment by tournament organisers after losing to Lei Peifan in the first match of the event.

 The tournament began on 10 November with the matches from Group 2, which comprised Shaun Murphy, Lei Peifan, Judd Trump, and Bai Yulu.
-In the first group semi-final, the 2025 Masters champion Murphy faced the 2024 Scottish Open champion Lei, who won the first with a 72 break and also took the second.
-Murphy won frame three, but Lei moved 3–1 ahead with a 61 in frame four and completed a 4–1 win in frame five.
+In the first group semi-final, the 2025 Masters champion Murphy faced the 2024 Scottish Open champion Lei, who won the first with a 72 and also took the second.
+Murphy won frame three, but Lei moved 3–1 ahead with a 61 break in frame four and completed a 4–1 win in frame five.
 Following the match, Murphy criticised the tournament organisers, Matchroom Sport, for scheduling his match on the first day of the tournament, since he had just returned from the 2025 International Championship in China.
-"The way I’ve been treated by Matchroom in this tournament is nothing short of despicable," Murphy said, claiming he had been informed of the match schedule just 48 hours previously, midway through a 36-hour trip from China.
-Murphy stated that players who had not travelled to the International Championship should have been scheduled to play first in the event, but the organisers responded that the match schedule had been based on the players' seedings.
+"The way I've been treated by Matchroom in this tournament is nothing short of despicable," Murphy said, claiming he had been informed of the match schedule just 48 hours previously, midway through a 36-hour trip from China.
+Murphy stated that players who had not travelled to the International Championship should have been scheduled to play first in the event.
+The organisers responded that the match schedule had been based on the players' seedings.
 "Scheduling is always a challenge every year, but we take on board the points and always strive to improve for next year and the future," Matchroom Sport said in a statement.
 In the second group semi-final, the 2024 UK Championship winner Trump faced the 2025 World Women's Championship winner Bai.
 She took the first frame, but Trump then won four consecutive frames, making breaks including 50, 84, and 71, as he also secured a 4–1 victory.

 In the Group 2 final, Trump won the first frame with a 60 break, and Lei took the second with a century of 101.
 Trump then won four consecutive frames, making another 60 break in frame five, as he took a 5–1 lead.
 Lei won frame seven with a 72 break, but Trump completed a 6–2 victory with a 71 break in frame eight.
-"It’s always a great feeling to get off to a strong start in this event," said Trump afterwards.
+"It's always a great feeling to get off to a strong start in this event," said Trump afterwards.
 "Every player in the field is capable of beating anyone, so you have to be sharp from the very first frame.
 I felt good out there today, found my rhythm early, and hopefully I can carry that form through the rest of the week."